I talk to people who are enthusiastic about passive real estate investing all the time.

 If you’re anything like me, you were groomed from an early age to work for earned income.

-Study hard, get a degree, learn a skill and work hard for decades as an employee.
-And when it’s time to get paid, taxes are taken out of that check before you ever see a dime.
+Study hard, get a degree, learn a skill, and work hard for decades as an employee.
+When it’s time to get paid, taxes are taken out of that check before you ever see a dime.

 That’s earned income.
 There’s nothing wrong with it.
-In fact, it’s noble in many ways.
+It’s noble in many ways.
 But passive income is different.

-Passive income is when you uncouple the time for money paradigm.
-You don’t work for passive income.
-It doesn’t require your time.
+Passive income is when you uncouple the time-for-money paradigm.
+You don’t work for passive income, and it doesn’t require your time.
 Instead, your money grows and spins off income that isn’t dependent upon your labor.

 Active vs Passive Investing

-In the world of multifamily real estate, one can invest either actively or passively.
-Active investors tend to be asset managers and or property managers.
+One can invest actively or passively in multifamily real estate.
+Active investors tend to be asset managers or property managers.

 Professional active investors know how to buy, operate, and sell properties profitably and consistently.
 Novice active investors often make costly mistakes that undermine their success.